Import-Prem/Sales-Forecasting/README.md

 Note - The first module is more accurate than the second module, as the first module also considers the product data.

-👈 **Please select the project you want to run in the sidebar to start.**

 ### Questions?
 Comments?